 The works here are pretty varying, but generally are inspired by culture, history and food in Singapore.
 What’s a little unusual is that most of the murals done in Apr 2019 were created by just two artists: Barry Yeow and Abu Jalal Sarimon with the input of an art therapist Jennifer Lim.

-I haven’t uploaded all the artworks yet because there are quite a lot, stay tuned.
+I haven’t uploaded all the artworks yet because there are quite a lot of murals, go discover them for yourself!

 In 2020, local illustrator Fresh Picturebooks aka Ah Guo Illustration aka KF Lee was commissioned by the same merchant’s association to create three works that you can see at the Center Stage area.
 This series was inspired by the COVID and Circuit Breaker period as well as the National Day in August.
 You’ll notice the characters are mostly wearing masks because he wanted his work to be a documentation of sorts.
 Here’s a pretty cool video showing how he created these works.